eth-act/zkevm-benchmark-workload/README.md

 The workspace is organized into several key components:

 - **`crates/metrics`**: Defines common data structures (`WorkloadMetrics`) for storing and serializing benchmark results.
-- **`crates/witness-generator`**: Generates the necessary inputs (`StatelessInput`: block + witness pairs) required for stateless block validation by processing standard Ethereum test fixtures.
+- **`crates/witness-generator`**: A standalone binary and library that generates benchmark fixture files (`BlocksAndWitnesses`: individual block + witness pairs) required for stateless block validation by processing standard Ethereum test fixtures or RPC endpoints.
+These are saved in the `zkevm-fixtures-input` folder.
-- **`crates/ere-hosts`**: Contains the host implementation that orchestrates benchmarking across different zkVM platforms.
+- **`crates/ere-hosts`**: A standalone binary that runs benchmarks across different zkVM platforms using pre-generated fixture files from `zkevm-fixtures-input`.
 - **`crates/benchmark-runner`**: Provides utilities for running benchmarks across different zkVM implementations.
 - **`crates/zkevm-zkm`**: Contains the zkMIPS-specific implementation.
 - **`ere-guests/`**: Directory containing guest program implementations for different zkVM platforms: